It started with a crepe.

 It sparked a thought.

-Let’s find more of these good businesses and do a good old-fashioned Christmas party crawl (just with less alcohol).
+Let’s find more of these good businesses and plan a good old-fashioned Christmas party crawl (just with less alcohol).
 But we had a problem; while we knew they existed, we didn’t know how to find them.

 If this was a problem for us, it had to be for others too.